Targeted Calibration to Adjust Stability Biases in Complex Dynamical System Models: Introduction

-A well-established framework for diagnosing stability changes from single trajectories relies on the phenomenon of critical slowing down (CSD) \cite{Haken1983,Scheffer2009, Boers2022}.
-When the linear stability of a stable equilibrium state is reduced and finally lost e.g. when reaching a bifurcation, the return time to equilibrium increases, and (assuming a continuous system at a fixed point) the largest negative eigenvalue increases toward 0.
-In addition, if the system is permanently perturbed by stationary noise, the autocorrelation of its state increases towards 1 \cite{Held2004, Scheffer2009}.
-CSD-based indicators have been found to increase in observations of a number of suspected climate tipping elements like the Greenland ice sheet \cite{BoersRypdal2021} the AMOC \cite{Boers2021}, the Amazon rainforest \cite{Boulton2022,SmithTraxlBoers2022}, or the South American monsoon \cite{Bochow2023}.
-They have also been demonstrated to work in high-dimensional climate models \cite{Held2004, Kleinen2003, Boulton2014}, and have been successfully used to identify the perturbation pattern to which a system is least resilient \cite{Bathiany2013a, Bathiany2013b, Weinans2019}.
+A well-established framework for diagnosing stability changes from time series, e.g. from observations, relies on the phenomenon of critical slowing down (CSD) \citep{Haken1983, Scheffer2009, Boers2025}.
+When the linear stability of a stable equilibrium state is reduced and finally lost, e.g. when reaching a bifurcation, the return time to equilibrium increases, and (assuming a continuous system at a fixed point) the largest negative eigenvalue of the Jacobian for small perturbations increases toward 0 (toward 1 in the discretized representation of the system).
+In addition, if the system is permanently perturbed by stationary noise, the autocorrelation of its state increases toward 1 \citep{Held2004, Scheffer2009}.
+CSD-based indicators have been found to increase in observations of a number of suspected Earth system tipping elements such as the Greenland ice sheet \citep{BoersRypdal2021}, the AMOC \citep{Boers2021}, the Amazon rainforest \citep{Boulton2022,SmithTraxlBoers2022}, or the South American monsoon \citep{Bochow2023}; see also \cite{Boers2025} for a recent review.
+CSD indicators have also been demonstrated to work in high-dimensional climate models \citep{Held2004, Kleinen2003, Boulton2014}, and have been successfully used to identify the perturbation pattern to which a system is least resilient \citep{Bathiany2013a, Bathiany2013b, Weinans2019}.
+Although CSD-based indicators can diagnose a change in stability over time, they cannot quantify stability in an absolute sense, or quantify how far in parameter space, or even in time, the system is from tipping \citep{Ben-Yami2024}.

+In this study, we suggest a new CSD-based method to efficiently change the stability of a system in a given model via automatic model parameter updates, with the purpose of adjusting potential stability biases or revealing tipping risks in complex system models.
+Our approach resembles concepts in control theory \citep{Astroem1973, Baumeister2018}, but with the aim of altering the stability of the system, rather than keeping it in a functioning regime.
+Our approach is also related to inverse problems, which seek parameter values that make the model’s output more consistent with observations.
+In our context, however, we aim to identify parameter values that only change the system's stability (a property that cannot be directly observed), while keeping the observables constant.